Our Focus on Decarbonization

 Value Chain Target Updates

-When we first submitted our science-based targets for approval our value chain target was aligned to a 2°C scenario, resulting in a commitment to cut GHG emissions 16% across our value chain by 2030.
-We came to understand that our value chain goal had become out of date, both in terms of what the latest climate science suggests and in what our customers expect from Ball.
-Between 2020 and 2023, almost all our key aluminum beverage and aerosol customers published aggressive net zero plans, often setting out to achieve net zero emissions by 2040.
+When we first submitted our Science-Based Targets for approval our value chain target was aligned to a 2°C scenario, resulting in a commitment to cut GHG emissions 16% across our value chain by 2030.
+We came to understand that our value chain goal had become out of date, both in terms of what the latest climate science suggests and what our customers expect from Ball.
+Between 2020 and 2023, almost all our key aluminum Beverage and Personal & Home Care customers published net zero plans, often setting out to achieve net zero emissions by 2040.
 To further demonstrate how aluminum packaging can help achieve our customers’ carbon reduction objectives, we decided to update and expand our 2030 climate goals.
-We increased the level of ambition of our value chain science-based target from a 16% to a 55% reduction in absolute GHG emissions by 2030.
+We increased the level of ambition of our value chain Science-Based Target from a 16% to a 55% reduction in absolute GHG emissions by 2030.

-Around 93% of the GHG emissions associated with our products come from within our value chain rather than our own operations.
+Over 92% of the GHG emissions associated with our products come from within our value chain rather than our own operations.
+Ball’s Climate Transition Plan and vision on decarbonization are based on developing a competitive, resilient, domestic and circular value chain.
 We collaborate with our value chain partners to make a difference in this area, both ‘upstream’ in the products and services we purchase from suppliers, and ‘downstream’ in the way our products are collected, sorted and recycled.
-We are able, for instance, to work with various stakeholders to cut GHG emissions by lightweighting our products and reducing the amount of material needed, increasing recycling rates and recycled content (as we explain in our Real Circularity webpage), and utilizing low-carbon primary aluminum.
+We are able, for instance, to work with various stakeholders to cut GHG emissions by lightweighting our products and reducing the amount of material needed, increasing recycling rates and recycled content (see Real Circularity), and utilizing low-carbon primary aluminum.

 Emissions Reductions in Our Own Operations

-In order to meet our science-based target in the face of unprecedented growth, Ball has set two critical goals that must be achieved in order to reduce our absolute emissions by 55% by 2030:
+In order to meet our Science-Based Target, Ball has set two critical goals to reduce our absolute emissions by 55% by 2030:

 - Achieve 100% renewable electricity globally by 2030, with an interim target of 75% by 2025.